CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

     -   **macOS**: Drag Android Studio into the Applications folder and launch it.
     -   **Linux**: Extract the archive, move it to the `/opt` directory, and run the `studio.sh` script.

-Once installed, tweak Android Studio's settings to work seamlessly with Capacitor projects.
+Once installed, tweak Android Studio's settings to work seamlessly with React Native projects.

 ### Basic Configuration

-A few key configurations in Android Studio will make it work efficiently with the Android SDK and Capacitor.
+A few key configurations in Android Studio will make it work efficiently with the Android SDK and React Native.

 **Initial Setup**: